The Thundermans Return: Reception

 Polly Conway of Common Sense Media rated the film a two-out-of-five stars, stating that, "Fans who miss this wisecracking family may want to check it out, but it won't garner any new Thunderman devotees."

 Soundtrack

 An official soundtrack was released on March 15, 2024 with score by Caleb Chan and Brian Chan.
 It was performed by F.A.M.E.'S project orchestra in Macedonia.
 The score was nominated for a Canadian Screen Music Awards in 2024.

-Future
+Sequel

 On July 31, 2025, Deadline Hollywood announced that filming had begun on a new Thundermans movie titled Clash of the Thundermans.
 The film features the return of the primary cast members, as well as the addition of Ariel Winter as a new character named Cognita.
-It was also announced that Trevor Kirschner would take over directing duties.
-The film is set for release on Paramount+ and Nickelodeon in 2026.
+It was also announced that Trevor Kirschner would return as director.
+The film was released on Paramount+ and Nickelodeon on September 3, 2026.